SirMik3/Mafia/README.md

 You have a choice if you don't want to compile the program yourself you can use the already compiled verson, but, remember it take up more memory. same thing with the russian verson.

+The russian version has a "ru" at the end

 p.s.
-The russian version has a "ru" at the end
+I would highly apriciate if you star this project